About the event

 - a workshop on psychotherapy presented by Dr Neil Jeyasingam

-Tickets to the pre-conference workshops can be purchased during conference registration.
+Tickets to the post-conference workshops can be purchased during conference registration.

 Advanced trainee session

-A complimentary advanced trainee session will run at the conclusion of the conference from 1.30 pm on Saturday 6 November 2021.
+A complimentary advanced trainee session will also run from 10am – 12pm AEDT on Friday 5 November 2021.

 The Hon.
 Michael Kirby